 The school follows the PA Department of Health guidelines in regard to immunizations.
-The school nurse (Warwick School District) keeps a check on all students in the school and will advise us when any updating must be done.
+The school nurse (Warwick School District) maintains student health records.

 In general, required immunizations are:

 - DPT, DT or Td 4 doses, the 4th being after 4 years of age - Oral Polio 3 doses or 4 of inactivated (Salk) vaccine - MMR#1 Measles-Mumps-Rubella 1 dose after child is 12 months old - MMR#2 At least 30 days after the first dose - Hepatitis Series to enter school for the first time and all 7thgraders - Varicella (Chicken Pox) proof of the disease or the vaccine, to enter school for the first time and all 7th graders